Waelson/Data-Streaming-Processing-Application/README.md

 ### 2. Instructions

-To run any project code, youu will have to set up a virtual environment with project dependencies.
+To run any project code, you will have to set up a virtual environment with project dependencies.
 All of following instructions are to be completed via a terminal/command line prompt.

 #### 2.1.
 Install Python Dependencies